AIP Analyst Workshop widget

 The base configuration controls the fundamental behavior of the AIP Analyst widget:

 • Custom system prompt: Provide specific instructions that guide the agent's behavior for this particular widget instance.
 Use this to set analytical focus, define response style, or establish domain-specific guidelines.
+This can be a static value or connected to a Workshop variable for dynamic prompts.

 • Default model: Override the application default with a specific AI model for this widget.
 This ensures consistent behavior across all users of your Workshop module.